UCL/MPHY0026/doc/background/components.rst

   Figure 1: Data from CT scans can be converted to triangle meshes and rendered.
 This example produced by `Visible Patient <https://www.visiblepatient.com/en/>`_.

-In this course we will cover
+In this course we will cover:

 * Segmentation methods, e.g. manual, automatic.
 * Conversion to a mesh, smoothing, decimation.